 The ones that constantly and consistently bring in traffic to your blog!

-They're not seasonal, or on “current trends” they're written on topics which will still be talked about in years to come.
+They're not seasonal, or on “current trends” they're written on topics that will still be talked about in years to come.

 You'll probably find that your pillar posts are evergreen content.

-They're more than likely on topics which are frequently asked questions or wants and needs within your niche.
+They're more than likely on topics that are frequently asked questions or wants and needs within your niche.